 - Psychologist specializing in reproductive + maternal mental health who focuses a lot of activism around normalizing discussion about miscarriage grief: https://instagram.com/ihadamiscarriage

-- An article about how the west has no widespread culture around grieving lost babies but how the Japanese have Jizu: https://www.nytimes.com/2017/01/06/well/family/the-japanese-art-of-grieving-a-miscarriage.html
+- An article about how the United States has no widespread culture around grieving lost babies but how the Japanese have Jizo: https://www.nytimes.com/2017/01/06/well/family/the-japanese-art-of-grieving-a-miscarriage.html

-- I got this Jizu statue at the Portland Japanese Garden and he lives in my garden which appears to be sold out but there are different styles on the site: https://dharmacrafts.com/collections/jizo-tara-and-other-meditation-statues-meditation-supplies/products/small-volcanic-stone-garden-jizo-statue
+- I got a Jizo statue at the Portland Japanese Garden and he lives in my garden.
+At time of publication it appears to be sold out but there are different styles on the site: https://dharmacrafts.com/collections/jizo-tara-and-other-meditation-statues-meditation-supplies/products/small-volcanic-stone-garden-jizo-statue

 - Chrissy Tiegan was pretty public on instagram about her pregnancy loss and then wrote about her experience. https://chrissyteigen.medium.com/hi-2e45e6faf764